ancient-military-history

 Social Mobility and Integration

 The Roman army was a powerful engine of social mobility.
 Auxiliary soldiers from non-Roman backgrounds served for 25 years and received citizenship for themselves and their children.
 Many veterans became local elites in their colonies, marrying into local populations and spreading Roman culture.
 The promise of land and citizenship motivated millions over the centuries to join the Roman military, helping to absorb and Romanize conquered peoples.
-UNRV History explores the organizational aspects of the Roman military.
+This integration was one of Rome's greatest strengths, creating a shared identity across diverse regions.
+JSTOR offers scholarly articles on the economic and social dimensions of Roman military finance.

 Evolution Over Time: From Republic to Late Empire